God and Messes (Judges 3:7-31)

 Today we're looking at a passage from a disturbing and yet hopeful book.
 We've been looking at Judges, which is a story about how bad things get with God's people.
 Things keep getting worse and worse.
 There seems to be no limit to the way God's people sin in this book, and they get themselves into all kinds of trouble.
 But Judges also gives us hope because no matter how bad things get, God doesn't give up on his people.
 God is the real hero of this book.

-I said that Judges is a disturbing book.
+I find the book of Judges disturbing.
 Even with that in mind, today's passage is extra disturbing.
 Few stories in the Bible are more crude or bizarre than the one we're looking at today.
 It's been called a literary masterpiece.
 It's an ancient literary cartoon that has a bit of fun at someone's expense.
 It has everything: plot twists, foreshadowing, plays on people's names, satire, humor – bathroom humor at that.
 You could say that today's story is related at least PG, and it's not for the squeamish.

-Besides being rude – there's no way around it – we're also left with questions about the morality of what happens in this passage.
+The passage is not only PG, but it also raises concerns about the morality of the events described.
 Strangely, this passage doesn't resolve all of our moral questions as we finish it.

 So let's look at what happened and ask three questions: